 And she is getting there until she cannot access her account.
 We soon learn that her erotic and sleazy identity has been stolen.
 This opens the floodgates to webcam scenes with her doppelgänger further on in the movie.

-The movie leads us through the intriguing, and ultimately, sordid life of online sex workers.
+The movie leads us through the intriguing, and ultimately, sordid life of online sex workers (see Hot Girls Wanted for a documentary on the topic).
 But it's all done with an edgy performance of the protagonist herself, Alice.
 Brewer owns the saucy naughtiness of her.
 Along with playing a run of the mill daughter and sister who finds herself dealing with the family’s reactions when her ‘job’ is embarrassingly revealed.